matanolabs/matano/website/docs/matano-directory.md

 ---

-To specify configuration and data for Matano, create a 'Matano directory`.
+To specify configuration and data for Matano, create a *Matano directory*.
 This directory has the following structure:

 ```
 my-directory